datanav/docs/technical/powerofficego-hubspot.rst

      - "string"

-PowerOffice Quote to Hubspot Quote
+PowerOffice Quote to HubSpot Quote
 ----------------------------------
-Every PowerOffice Quote will be synchronized with a Hubspot Quote.
+Every PowerOffice Quote will be synchronized with a HubSpot Quote.

-Once a link between a PowerOffice Quote and a Hubspot Quote is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a PowerOffice Quote and a HubSpot Quote is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a PowerOffice Quote and a Hubspot Quote:
+The following properties are synchronized between a PowerOffice Quote and a HubSpot Quote:

 .. list-table::
    :header-rows: 1

    * - PowerOffice Quote Property
-     - Hubspot Quote Property
+     - HubSpot Quote Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - CreatedDate
      - properties.hs_createdate
      - "string"

-PowerOffice Salesorderlines to Hubspot Lineitem
+PowerOffice Salesorderlines to HubSpot Lineitem
 -----------------------------------------------
-Every PowerOffice Salesorderlines will be synchronized with a Hubspot Lineitem.
+Every PowerOffice Salesorderlines will be synchronized with a HubSpot Lineitem.

-Once a link between a PowerOffice Salesorderlines and a Hubspot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a PowerOffice Salesorderlines and a HubSpot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a PowerOffice Salesorderlines and a Hubspot Lineitem:
+The following properties are synchronized between a PowerOffice Salesorderlines and a HubSpot Lineitem:

 .. list-table::
    :header-rows: 1

    * - PowerOffice Salesorderlines Property
-     - Hubspot Lineitem Property
+     - HubSpot Lineitem Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - Allowance
      - properties.hs_discount_percentage
      - "string"